AIS-UCLA/website-astro/src/pages/join.md

 - [Transformers](/fellowships/transformers): Understand language models and build GPT-2 from the ground up.
 - [Diffusion](/fellowships/diffusion): Build your own text-to-image generation model like Stable Diffusion.
 - [Computer Vision](/fellowships/cv): Design models to analyze images for object recognition and classification, recommended for those with little-to-no machine learning experience.
+- [AI Governance](/fellowships/governance): Understand policy approaches to mitigating AI risk and propose ideas of your own.

 ## Eligibility

-We're looking for students who meet any of the following requirements:
+For our transformers fellowship, we're looking for students who meet any of the following requirements:

 - Have taken CS 31 or an equivalent class OR
 - Have worked on a Python project OR